 - not pick up other people's used tissues

-Talk to your doctor before you decide to give your child any herbal remedy or more than the recommended daily allowance (RDA) of any vitamin or supplement.
+Talk to your doctor before you give your child any herbal remedy or more than the recommended daily allowance (RDA) of any vitamin or supplement.

-But what about chicken soup?
+What about chicken soup?
 There's no real proof that eating it can cure a cold, but sick people have been swearing by it for more than 800 years.
-Why?
 Chicken soup contains a mucus-thinning amino acid called cysteine, and some research shows that chicken soup helps control congestion-causing white cells, called neutrophils.

 When to Call the Doctor

 Always call the doctor if you think your child might have more than a cold, your child gets worse instead of better, or if your child has any of these symptoms: